 Our Privacy Statement

-How do we collect information?
+When do we process your personal information?

 (i) enquire about our activities;

-(iii) subscribe to our e-newsletter;
+(ii) subscribe to our e-newsletter;

 (iv) make a donation to us; or

 We may also receive information about you from third parties.

 In using our services, you might also provide us with information about an offender, potential offender, victim or other person.